bblsh/kagu/README.md

-# Rustcord
+# Kagu

-Rustcord aims to be a fast, private, self-hosted and lightweight alternative to a familiar chat service.
+Kagu aims to be a fast, private, self-hosted and lightweight alternative to a familiar chat service.

-Rustcord is powered by:
+Kagu is powered by:
 - 🚀 [rust] for stability, speed and security
 - 🔊 [cpal] for audio playback and recording
 - 👟 [quinn] to leverage the speed and reliability of QUIC